BetterThanReal/Resourceful/docs/installation.md

 of Resourceful with default behavior will search for resources within that module.

-Of course, installing Resourceful to multiple modules would allow each such module to search itself when acquiring resources.
+Installing Resourceful to multiple modules would allow each such module to search itself when acquiring resources.

-Each invocation of Resourceful can also be configured with [custom search paths](../api-reference/#configuration-search) that are as simple or complex as needed.
+Each invocation of Resourceful can also be configured with [custom search paths][config-property-search] that are as simple or complex as needed.
 This can allow every module within a project to use a shared instance of Resourceful, while also allowing each module to find the specific resources it needs.

 ## Choosing How To Install Resourceful